liusbl/android-architecture-experiments/app/src/main/java/com/arch/experiments/notes/ideas_ORGANIZE.md

 - Consider LiveData transformations https://proandroiddev.com/clean-easy-new-how-to-architect-your-app-part-4-livedata-transformations-f0fd9f313ec6

+- I feel like formatting and storing state should be all part of the responsibility of the edit text.

+- With this architecture, whether observe methods are called is decided outside the scope of presenter.
+Is this okay?

 - Create possibility for using this library when you don't actually need that many states, as is usual with many android apps.
 But it should also provide a way to handle those states if need be.